-Related parties represent associated companies, major shareholders, directors and key management personnel of the Bank and entities controlled, jointly controlled or significantly influenced by such parties.
-Pricing policies and terms of these transactions are approved by the Bank's Senior Management.
-For further details refer Note 6 titled related party transactions in the interim condensed financial statements for 30 June 2010.
+Related parties represent associated companies, major shareholders, directors and key management personnel of the Group and entities controlled, jointly controlled or significantly influenced by such parties.
+Pricing policies and terms of these transactions are approved by the Group's Senior Management.
+For further details refer Note 5 titled related party transactions in the interim condensed consolidated financial statements for the period ended 30 June 2011.
 (PD 1.3.10 e) (PD 1.3.23 d)